02ship/makersbnb/README.md

 ### Project Specification

-Create a web application named Makersbnb that allows signed-up users to list and hire available spaces, (an "Airbnb clone").
+Create a web application named MakersBnB that allows signed-up users to list and hire available spaces, (an "Airbnb clone").

 ### Technologies